prise-3d/rawls_api/README.md

                 in: path
                 description: number of the samples we will use for the statistiques
                 type: integer
-                default: -1 (all samples in rawls repertory)
+                default: 50
                 required: false
         responses:
             200:
                 description:
-                    -return a json object with statistiques of the pixel study -return a error page if coordinate is not valid with argument :
+                    -return a json object with statistiques of the pixel study -return a json object with error
-                        - {string} error : a sentence of the error
-            500:
-                description:
-                    -name of scene not found.
-                    -Exception: Unvalid number for a samples

 @app.route("/<name_scene>/<int:x1>-<int:x2>/<int:y1>-<int:y2>")
 @app.route("/<name_scene>/<int:x1>-<int:x2>/<int:y1>-<int:y2>/<int:nb_samples>")